 Bunny Girl Senpai, Cloverworks’ wildly popular light novel adaptation, is the type of anime to present itself as something to be desired, only to constantly undermine itself with every waking moment.
 It takes any amount of credibility you could attribute to its core themes and tells you to go elsewhere.
 It’s the type of show I so desperately wanted to enjoy, something that I could wholeheartedly say earned my AOTY, but turned me away at nearly every step of the journey.

 Sakuta, our story’s protagonist, is generally an inexpressive, unintentional lady killer.
 His intentions are deceptively pure, and most notable of all, he consistently manages to be the most inconsistent character in the series.
 He takes on the persona of a perverted, dense teenage boy.
-His demeanor is relatively cynical, and his method of solving issues is consistently bizarre… ninety percent of the time.
-The other ten percent, he takes a full 180, falling victim to the notion of dramatic climax.
+His demeanor is relatively cynical, and his method of solving issues is inconsistently bizarre.
+There are moments in which takes a full 180, falling victim to the notion of dramatic climax.
 In these times, he expresses his cathartic side, often tearing up or yelling wildly.
 His outbursts come off as less of a part of his character, and more as an effect of the story.
 Sakuta receives what some may call “development” throughout the course of the arcs, and while I can see why it may be perceived as such, it falls short on a few fronts.
 First and foremost, Sakuta does not change at all in between or during the arcs.
 He maintains the same outlook, attitude and demeanor throughout the entirety of the show.
 The only development that is visibly noticeable is Sakuta’s life changing interaction with Shouko.
 The Sakuta the viewer is made known to, is as I described above.
 The Sakuta we are exposed to in his occasional flashbacks, is not the same person.
 This meaning, while the two Sakuta’s we are made known to are different when compared before and after, it has nothing to do with Sakuta’s character in the story at large.
 All this interaction serves as, is a justification for why his current attitude is the way it is.
 It’s two contrasting personalities, that are inferably conjoined, but not detailed enough to connect on a developmental level.
 Sakuta does not change over the course of the story, but rather changes before the story, and uses that as a lame justification for lazy character writing.
 Sorry for the redundancy, just wanted to make that clear.
 I’ve heard arguments as to the change in his optimism as a result of meeting Mai.
 Considering Sakuta was by no means “sad” before meeting Mai I believe the scenario speaks for itself.
 Being happy is not development, happiness exists as a by-product of being alive.

 Where Sakuta’s inconsistency comes in (other than the outbursts) is how his methodology of dealing with conflicts changes as the story progresses.
 Keep in mind that the basic frameworks of his character are not changing as these solutions change.
 Initially, Sakuta is displayed as someone willing to go to the ends of the earth to solve a problem he is invested in.
 He believes that if he can assist in someone’s woes, he inevitably will intervene.
 He maintains this mentality for the next arc, going as far as to publicly embarrass himself for the sake of Tomoe.
 After this though, he takes a sharp turn in how he approaches issues.
 He begins allowing those he’s helping to fix their own situations.
 He “adopts” a mentality in which he believes that there are times when people can only truly help themselves.
 He isn’t conflicted over this change in world view, just accepts it as though it never happened.
 Had he consistently used this philosophy or any philosophy for that matter, there wouldn’t be a problem, but then after a couple arcs, he slowly begins gravitating back without any apparent thought process, intervening at some points, withheld at others.
 Inconsistent character philosophy is not development either.
 It’s frankly the exact opposite and removes possible room for development by creating a gray area in the projected principles of the character.